bafu/hack-ubiquity/README.md

  * debconffilter_done():

 * Controller: Define the control in a plugin.
+ * Every frontend provides its Controller.
+ * Provide the common GUI framework for plugins?

 * FilteredCommand:
+ * Prepare executable command, questions, and environment variables to DebconfFilter for communicating with Debconf.
+ * Inherited by plugins.
  * ok_handler(): when ok or forward is selected.
   * Triggered by GUI ok/forward button handler (on_next_clicked()).
   * Execute frontend.debconffilter_done(). (entry point of postinstall?)
+ * prepare(): return (executable-command, questions, environ)

 * DebconfFilter: Filte a debconf command from another process and execute it
  * Get a command from another process, check it with the valid_command, execute the valid command
  * Input:
   * db: DebconfCommunicator object
-  * widgets: The dictionary whose keys are XXX and values are
-             <plugin>.Page objects and plugininstall.Install.
+  * widgets: The dictionary whose keys are XXX and values are <plugin>.Page objects and plugininstall.Install.

 * UntrustedBase: Base template class for accessing Debconf?